Top Tips From Nurses on Dealing With Burnout

 Experts report that compassion fatigue, often referred to colloquially as "burnout," can take a physical and mental toll on nurses, first responders, physicians, and other professionals who provide patient care or work in emergency situations.
 According to the Substance Abuse and Mental Health Services Administration, compassion fatigue consists of two major components: burnout and secondary traumatic stress.

-The National Academy of Medicine (NAM) reports that at least 50% of caretakers across medical fields report serious symptoms of burnout, including emotional exhaustion, cynicism, and low sense of professional accomplishment.
+A 2007 study reported that 35% of hospital nurses, 37% of nurses working in nursing homes, and 22% of nurses in other healthcare settings had a high degree of emotional exhaustion.
 If left untreated, the unfortunate side effects of nurse burnout can lead to poor job performance, medical mistakes on the job, high turnover rates, and even suicide.

-In this guide, we offer tips from experienced nurses on how to recognize symptoms of nursing burnout, the causes of this phenomenon, and the precautions medical professionals can take to prevent burnout.
+In this guide, review tips from experienced nurses on how to recognize symptoms of nursing burnout, the causes of this phenomenon, and the precautions medical professionals can take to prevent burnout.